HollyKreeN/rsschool-cv/cv.md

 ## Languages
 Russian - native speaker.
-English - i don't know.
+English - i don't know it.
+I suppose between A0 & A1.

 ******
 ******